 10. 18/2118/RSP - Part Retrospective: Two storey side and rear extension, part single part two storey front extension including creation of gable and increase in height, conversion of garage to habitable space and loft conversion including extension to roof and rear dormer, insertion of rooflights and new external materials at 20 CHESTNUT AVENUE, RICKMANSWORTH, WD3 4HB.

 Parish: Chorleywood North & Sarratt

 Expiry of Statutory Period: 17.12.2018 Case Officer: Tom Norris

 Recommendation: That Planning Permission be Granted.

-Reason for consideration by the Committee: called to Committee by Three Members of the Committee unless minded to refuse.
+Reason for consideration by the Committee: called to Committee by Members unless minded to refuse.